SEO vs CRO: Which One Should You Focus On?

-For instance, if your website landing page receives 20% of the total visitors, this might be the red flag for you.
+For instance, if your website landing page receives 20% of the total visitors, this might be a red flag for you.

 For your business website to be noticed, you need a beautiful design that matches the product.

 You also need good content that will make people want to buy things from it.
-To do this, use google optimised text and a user-friendly website design.
+To do this, use google optimized text and a user-friendly website design.